khosnurshuchi/khosnurshuchi/README.md

-💻 I’m currently working on a project that sounded easier in my head.
+💻 Currently working on a project that sounded easier in my head.

 💬 Ask me about DSA.
 And yes, I do cry over trees and graphs sometimes.